Computer Information Systems Technology

 CIS 205 : Control Language and Utilities Applications

 This course introduces computer operation and the job or executive language on a mini- or mainframe computer using both batch and on-line techniques.
 Utilities including sorts, screen design aids, and control programs while operating system concepts such as scheduling are introduced.
 Upon completion, the student will been able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.
-Offered only on the Shoals campus in the summer semester.

 Credits